-17. Any purchase with a value greater than $100,000 where only one quote is available, or with a value greater than $100,000 where a tender process is considered inappropriate must be supported by an explanation and the purchasing process authorized by a University tenders board.
+17. Any purchase with a value greater than $100,000 where only one quote is available, or with a value greater than $100,000 where a tender process is considered inappropriate must be supported by an explanation and the purchasing process authorised by the Strategic Procurement Manager and the University. tenders board.

 19. Quotes and tender documentation are to be fully auditable and are to be retained for internal or external review for a minimum of seven years.